 The ascending mountain road that leads you up this beguiling little town is where a small community live perched above ancient terraces.
 The crowning turquoise roof on the spire of its 14th century Carthusian monastery, ‘Cartoixa de Valldemossa’, shines as bright as the Mediterranean Sea.

 Having attracted an artistic community over the years, you’ll see that property in Valldemossa serves as an ideal base to paint and write.
 The little townhouses that line the streets are quaint, and though while small on the outside, often stretch back far to a sweet garden or terrace area.
-It is quiet in Valldemossa, thanks to its laid-back community and peaceful scenery.
+It is quiet in Valldemossa, thanks to its laid-back community and peaceful scenery in the Sierra de Tramuntana mountains.
 However, the summer months do see a sharp spike in tourists, and new-comers to Valldemossa should prepare for crowds and queues June to mid-September.

 Good to know about Valldemossa